BUILT-IN MICROWAVE BUYING GUIDE

 What is an Undercounter Microwave Oven Drawer Style?

 One way to add a built-in microwave to your kitchen is with an undercounter microwave drawer.
-These top-loading appliances are installed in your lower cabinets so they’re easy to reach into, and they’re also tucked out of the way, allowing for additional storage space in your upper cabinets.
+These top-loading appliances are installed in your lower cabinets so they’re easy to reach, and they’re also tucked out of the way, allowing for additional storage space in your upper cabinets.

 Microwave drawers open like a cabinet drawer.
-The drawer design of undercounter microwave ovens makes it easy for you to check or stir foods during cooking, and the countertop is nearby to place the dish once you’ve removed it from the microwave.
+The drawer design of undercounter microwave ovens makes it easy for you to check or stir foods during cooking, and then place the dish on the countertop once you’ve removed it from the microwave.

-The auto touch feature on the KitchenAid® 24" Undercounter Microwave Drawer lets you push a button to open and close the microwave drawer, giving you effortless access even with your hands full.
+The Auto Touch Open/Close feature on the KitchenAid® 24" Undercounter Microwave Drawer lets you push a button to open and close the microwave drawer, giving you effortless access even with your hands full.
 With a 1.2 cu. ft. capacity and 950 watts, you’ll be able to cook, reheat and defrost your favorite foods, including deep bowls or tall glasses.
-This undercounter microwave design includes 10 preset programs and an internal sensor to monitor humidity and adjust the cook time.
-The Keep Warm function lets you time your meals perfectly, whether or not you’ve used the microwave to cook.
+This undercounter microwave design includes Sensor Functions that allow you to choose from a menu of 10 foods you microwave most, with a sensor to detect humidity to optimize the cook time.
+The Keep Warm Function lets you keep your food warm until it’s ready to be served.

 Is a Built-in Microwave Worth It?